MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents-parallel.md

 Agents reporting to your Operations Manager 2022 management group can be upgraded to System Center 2025 - Operations Manager and are fully capable of communicating with both management groups until you complete your migration and retire the Operations Manager 2022 management group.

 ::: moniker-end

+This article provides guidance with upgrading agents when planning a side-by-side migration to Operations Manager.

 ## Upgrade agents